Loughton conveyancing FAQs

 The Bank of England base rate is currently 0.75% (Feb 2019).
 A good Loughton remortgage solicitor might even save you a few mortgage payments on your old rate.

-Our property solicitors are on the panel for all major lenders, so no matter whether you are changing to an interest-only mortgage with Santander or to a repayment mortgage with the Barnsley Building Society, we can assist.
+Property solicitors on the panel for all major lenders - so no matter whether you are changing to an interest-only mortgage with Santander or to a repayment mortgage with the Barnsley Building Society, we can assist.